-The school district shall not dismiss any student without attempting to provide alternative educational services before dismissal proceedings, except where it appears that the student will create an immediate and substantial danger to self or to surrounding persons or property.
+The school district shall not dismiss any student without attempting to use nonexclusionary disciplinary policies and procedures before dismissal proceedings or pupil withdrawal agreements, except where it appears that the student will create an immediate and substantial danger to self or to surrounding persons or property.

 - B. Violations leading to suspension, based upon severity, may also be grounds for actions leading to expulsion, and/or exclusion.
 A student may be dismissed on any of the following grounds: - 1.
-Willful violation of any reasonable school board regulation, including those found in this policy; - 2.
-Willful conduct that significantly disrupts the rights of others to an education, or the ability of school personnel to perform their duties, or school sponsored extracurricular activities; or - 3.
-Willful conduct that endangers the student or other students, or surrounding persons, including school district employees, or property of the school. - C. Suspension Procedures - 1.
-"Suspension" means an action by the school administration, under rules promulgated by the School Board, prohibiting a student from attending school for a period of no more than ten (10) school days; provided, however, if a suspension is longer than five (5) school days, the suspending administrator shall provide the superintendent with a reason for the longer term of suspension.
-This definition does not apply to dismissal for one (1) school day or less where a student with a disability does not receive regular or special education instruction during that dismissal period.
+Willful violation of any reasonable school board regulation, including those found in this policy; - Willful conduct that significantly disrupts the rights of others to an education, or the ability of school personnel to perform their duties, or school sponsored extracurricular activities; or - 3.
+Willful conduct that endangers the student or other students, or surrounding persons, including school district employees, or property of the school.